maksimTrs/AI-PRESET/README.md

 # AI-PRESET: Local AI Stack Setup Guide

-This repository contains a Docker Compose setup for running a complete local AI stack with n8n, Ollama (LLM), Qdrant (Vector DB), and user-friendly UI tools.
+This repository contains a Docker Compose setup for running a complete local AI stack with n8n, Ollama (LLM), PostgreSQL with pgvector (Vector DB), and user-friendly UI tools.
 This guide will help you get started with the setup, configuration, and usage of the various components.

 ## Table of Contents